jenkinsci/react-plugin-template/README.md

 Now you can customize your request pattern as you want, also we need to write a handler.

 Jenkins is using stapler to preprocess the requests, so if you need a request handler.
-For example and also in this boilerplate, you can use an `Action` class to create a sub-url, and then a [StaplerProxy](http://stapler.kohsuke.org/reference.html) to proxy the request like a router.
+For example and also in this template, you can use an `Action` class to create a sub-url, and then a [StaplerProxy](http://stapler.kohsuke.org/reference.html) to proxy the request like a router.
 More info about a handler can be found here [Stapler Reference](http://stapler.kohsuke.org/reference.html).

 ### Example handler